Seattle Area Christmas Activities for families

 Note: These historic trains are beautiful but not well temperature controlled.
 Dress for the weather to stay comfortable.

 This event is located an hour north of Seattle, but it just may be worth the drive!
-I’ll admit, I’m a little disappointed the event has stayed a drive-through event for 2022 (due to staffing shortages).
-But the venue is HUGE, over 15 acres, and there are just so many lights!
+The event remains a drive through event, but with a couple of activity stops where you can get out of the car for special activities, if you chose.
+The venue is HUGE, over 15 acres, and there are just so many lights!
 Even by car, there is a lot to see.
 We love that there are lighting displays of all kinds- some are classic, some are fun and whimsical, and some have intricate designs.
 And there are even drive-through snacks!

 OK this one isn’t in Seattle, or even in the greater Seattle area, but it’s totally worth the 2.5 hr drive